• Skip to main content

 Other Main Ingredient & Substitutions

-• Apple cider vinegar or white wine: Instead of apple cider vinegar, feel free to replace it with about 3-4 tablespoons of white wine.
-Pear cider is also great substitute for apple cider!
+• Apple cider vinegar or white wine vinegar: Instead of apple cider vinegar, feel free to replace it with about 3-4 tablespoons of white wine vinegar.
+While white wine vinegar is closest in flavor, you can also use red wine vinegar or lemon juice.

 • Onions or Shallots: If you like a milder and sweet onion, shallots are a great option.